MechDR/nero-linux-4-for-void-linux/README.md

 ## How do I install it?

 You either clone this repo and copy the `srcpkgs` directory in the `void-packages` directory and build with xbps-src (`./xbps-src pkg nero-linux`), or you download the packaged version I made from the releases page and point xbps-install to install from a local repository (`sudo xbps-src --repository /path/to/extracted/files nero-linux`).
+Both i686 (x86) and x86_64 (x64) versions are packaged.
+No other architectures are supported unfortunately.